nadrino/kotor-walkthrough/kotor/walkthrough/00_Misc/XXX_NotesAndThoughts.md

 - Tatooine
 - Kashyyyk -> Jolee has a quest on Manaan
 - Manaan
-- Koriban
+- Korriban

-3e star map -> Leviathan -> mean no Bastila anymore Bastila has NO LINES on Koriban
+3e star map -> Leviathan -> mean no Bastila anymore Bastila has NO LINES on Korriban

 # Banters